Dr. Paul Knoepfler (@pknoepfler) is a biomedical scientist, science writer, advocate, and cancer survivor.

 Mission.
 His philosophy is to make a transformative positive difference in biomedical science and wider communities both through innovative research and via novel, risky approaches to local and global educational outreach.

-He is the author of Stem Cells: An Insider’s Guide and more recently GMO Sapiens on issues related to CRISPR use in humans, a book targeted to both a lay audience and scientists.
 For more on his concerns on heritable use of CRISPR in people, see his TED talk here.

 He runs a popular stem cell research and policy blog called The Niche.

 He has received a number of awards for science and advocacy (you can read more on Wikipedia).